davidlamt/personal-blog/content/post/business-ventures/19-first-amazon-affiliate-business-overview.md

 We are both in agreement that reinvesting all the revenue (and then some) at this point will help the site grow faster and increase revenue later on.

-While it may seem that this belief will result in a never-ending loop, you can only reinvest so much before the returns are diminished exponentially.
+While it may seem that this belief will result in a never-ending loop, you can only reinvest so much before the returns are exponentially diminished.

 **Delayed gratification is the name of the game**.